Spring 2021 Information

-Q: Why am I the Leader for my Roommate Group?
+Q: I am the Leader for my Roommate Group.
 What do I need to do?

 A: Roommate group leaders are can be changed throughout the process by the members of the group.
-As leader you need to be logged into Residence during your Housing Selection time.
+As leader you need to be logged into Residence during your Group Selection time.
 At your designated time you will choose your groups’ housing location.

 Q: My friend is going abroad in the Spring but wants to live in our suite in the Fall.
 Do I need to find someone to fill their space in the Spring?

 A: No, we will be running a separate Spring semester Housing Selection process in the Fall semester.
 At that time you’ll be able to add new roommates for spring semester (or one will be assigned to you by Residence Life) based on availability and policy.